-SSI, or Supplemental Security Income, is a needs-based program that provides a monthly check to persons who are blind, elderly, or have a disability.
-For disabled people who have never worked, or those who haven't worked enough in the recent years to qualify for SSDI (Social Security Disability Insurance), SSI may be the only program available to them.
+SSI, or Supplemental Security Income, is a federal program that provides a monthly check to low-income people who are blind, elderly, or have a disability.
+For disabled people who have never worked, or those who haven't worked enough in recent years to qualify for SSDI (Social Security disability insurance), SSI may be the only program available to them.
 However, the SSI program is tough to qualify for financially, as it has very low income limits and asset limits.

 The FBR is the maximum federal monthly SSI payment.
-Income you receive during the month, minus certain exclusions, can be subtracted from your federal monthly SSI payment.
+The income you receive during the month, minus certain exclusions, can be subtracted from your federal monthly SSI payment.
 Additionally, state money can be added to your federal monthly payment.

-In most states, there is a state supplement, which is added to the federal benefit payment.
-Every state except Arizona, Arkansas, Georgia, Mississippi, Oregon, Tennessee, Texas, and West Virginia adds money to the federal SSI payment.
-The amount of the state supplement varies between states, from $10 to $200, and also depends on whether you are single or married and whether you are living in a nursing home, assisted living, on your own, or with others.
+Most states add on a state supplement, an extra payment that's added to the federal benefit payment.
+Every state except Arizona, North Dakota, and West Virginia adds money to the federal SSI payment for at least some types of recipients.
+The amount of the state supplement varies between states, from $10 to $400, and also depends on whether you are single or married and whether you are living in a nursing home, assisted living, on your own, or with others.
 For more information, see our article on the state supplementary payment.

 If you earn income, you are allowed to deduct a certain amount of the income before it gets subtracted from your SSI payment.
 You can subtract $65 of your earned income, plus another $20 for earned or unearned income, and then subtract half of the remainder—that is the amount you can deduct from your income.
 Only the remainder of the income will be subtracted from your SSI payment.